davidtchiu/davidtchiu.github.io/teaching/cs161/hwk2.calc/index.md

     ```
     -->

 - Next, implement the memory operations.
-Start with `store()`, which takes no arguments, but causes the calculator's current value to be stored in a memory location.
+Start with `store()`, which takes no inputs, but causes the calculator's current value to be stored in a memory location.
 (Hint: You'll need to add a new field to your class.)
-Then implement `recall()`, which takes no arguments, but causes the stored value to replace the calculator's current value.
+Then implement `recall()`, which takes no inputs, but causes the stored value to replace the calculator's current value.
 Also note the expected print-out.
 For example:

   ```java
   Calculator c;